adithirgis/pollucheck/paper.md

 (v) generating a bunch of temporal and statistical plots, and (vi) comparing data from two input files.

 To our knowledge, currently, there is no application that can generate utilisable summary statistics and plots using the data from the pollution databases.
-However, there are a few Shiny apps that deal with data cleaning and visualisation of pollution data collected from single/multiple air quality instruments [@Salmon:2017; @Upadhya:2020].
+However, there are a few Shiny apps that deal with data cleaning and visualization of pollution data collected from single/multiple air quality instruments [@Salmon:2017; @Upadhya:2020].

 # App Display

-The output of `pollucheck` is displayed in seven tabs.
-Different packages used for building `pollucheck` include `tidyverse`, `openair`, `shiny`, `bslib`, `forecast`, `biwavelet`, `readxl`, `DT`, `data.table`, `nortest`, and `zoo`.

 i) The `File` tab is used to upload the input file and to specify the source and time resolution of the input data.
 The default time zone is set to *Asia/Kolkata*.
 For OpenAQ and AirNow data sets, appropriate time zones need to be selected based on the input file.
 For the CPCB data set, the time zone option is default and inactive.
 A set of quality check options (a) removal of negative values, (b) removal of consecutive duplicate values, and (c) detection of outliers are provided.
 Data completeness criteria (minimum percentage of data required) for computing daily mean values can be specified.
 If the input file contains simultaneous PM~2.5~ and PM~10~ (mass concentration of particulate matter with an aerodynamic diameter less than or equal to 10 microns) data, the app computes the PM~2.5~/PM~10~ ratio, a useful metric in the air pollution field to identify sources of PM and to estimate PM~2.5~ when only PM~10~ is available [@Chan:2008; @Chu:2015; @Spandana:2021].
 The selected quality check or completeness criteria will be applied to all the parameters of the input file.
 Hourly or daily mean values of all the parameters can be displayed and downloaded (as `.csv`) from this tab.